PhilipBDev/MERN-Weather-App-CLIENT/README.md

 ## About The Project

 A simple weather application using the MERN stack and OpenWeatherMap API.
+Makes use of React Context, Fetch, Axios, and JWT to create a functional user registration and log in system that will immediately display the weather for your city upon logging in.

 ### Built With